2004 Formula One World Championship

 The 2004 FIA Formula One World Championship was the 58th season of FIA Formula One motor racing.
 It was the 55th FIA Formula One World Championship, and was contested over eighteen races from 7 March to 24 October 2004.

-The championship was dominated by Michael Schumacher and Ferrari, with Schumacher winning the Drivers' Championship for the seventh and last time.
+The championship was dominated by Michael Schumacher and Ferrari, with Schumacher winning the Drivers' Championship for the seventh and final time.
 Schumacher's teammate Rubens Barrichello finished the championship in second with Jenson Button coming in third for BAR.
 Ferrari won the Constructors' Championship for a record 14th time ahead of BAR and Renault.